instrumentor-io/instrumentor-io.github.io/docs/medix/how-to/configure-device.md

 ---
 layout: default
+title: Configure your Android Device
-title: How to?
+prent: How to?
 Guide
-parent: MediX Vitual Assistant
+grand_parent: MediX Vitual Assistant
-has_children: true
+has_children: false
 ---

 ## Configure your own Android Device for using with MediX